BusKetZz/STM32/style_guide.md

 }temperature_sensor_data_t;
 ```

-**Example**: you want to declare a private structure inside
+**Example**: declare a private structure inside temperature_sensor.c file,
-temperature_sensor.c file, which is used only internally.
+which is used only for internal purposes of this module.

 ```c
 typedef struct time_data {